BlinkDL/RWKV-LM/README.md

 ![RWKV-v3-1.5B-Pile](RWKV-v3-1.5B-Pile.png)

 All of the trained models will be open-source.
 Inference is very fast (only matrix-vector multiplications, no matrix-matrix multiplications) even on CPUs, so you can even run a LLM on your phone.

+How it works: RWKV gathers information to a number of channels, which are also decaying with different speeds as you move to the next token.
+It's very simple once you understand it.

+**RWKV is parallelizable because the time-decay of each channel is data-independent (and trainable)**.
+For example, in usual RNN you can adjust the time-decay of a channel from say 0.8 to 0.5 (these are called "gates"), while in RWKV you simply move the information from a W-0.8-channel to a W-0.5-channel to achieve the same effect.
+Moreover, you can fine-tune RWKV into a non-parallelizable RNN (then you can use outputs of later layers of the previous token) if you want extra performance.

 Here are some of my TODOs.
 Let's work together :)